dklounge/workshop-1/teachers/teacher_training.md

   * Insecurity
   * ...?

-<!SLIDE bullets incremental>
-# How should the teacher respond to the first  few questions?
-* Positively!
-  * i’m glad you said that
-  * what an interesting question
-  * great question
-  * i’ve wondered that myself

 <!SLIDE smbullets incremental>
 # Pacing
 * Slow down!
-  * Many teachers talk too fast.
-Make sure to pace yourself.
+* if you’re excited/nervous, you will be talking too fast
+* talk sssssslllllloooooowwwwwwllllllyyyyyyyy.
-* wait much longer than you feel is comfortable for questions/comments
+* Wait much longer than you feel is comfortable for questions/comments
   * leave a space for them to ask questions
   * Also make sure to wait for an answer after you ask a question
   * Count to ten (silently)
-  * chances are, someone else will fill the void
+  * Chances are, someone else will fill the void

 <!SLIDE smbullets incremental>
 # Pacing (cont.)
 * Ask about pacing.
 Ask for feedback.
 * emphasize: this is a learning process
-* if you’re excited/nervous, you will be talking too fast
-* talk sssssslllllloooooowwwwwwllllllyyyyyyyy.
 * get the students talking to each other

 <!SLIDE bullets incremental>